GabrielHoffman/adjClustFast/README.md

 # adjClustFast

 This is a faster version of [adjclust](https://cran.r-project.org/package=adjclust) that

-	- [RcppArmadillo](https://cran.r-project.org/package=RcppArmadillo) to remove a bottleneck
+	- uses [RcppArmadillo](https://cran.r-project.org/package=RcppArmadillo) to remove a bottleneck
 	- reduces memory usage by freeing matrices once they are no longer need
 	- removes expensive checking code